PyConTH/www/site/pages/schedule.rst

      - `Teaching and Learning with Python`_

    * - 14:10
-     - :break:`And now for something completely different / Break`
+     - :break:`break` :break-title:`And now for something completely different`
      - :break:`...`
      - :break:`...`